 Older still is De Drie Fleschjes, going back to the 1600s and specialising in jenever, a Dutch juniper drink that reminds me of gin.
 I was told the collection of casks along one wall were rented by locals and filled with their favourite spirit.

-Cocktail bars are everywhere in Amsterdam, they range from classy jazz joints to skyscraping bars with views.
+Cocktail bars are everywhere in Amsterdam and range from classy jazz joints to skyscraping bars with views.

 Head to places like Hiding in Plain Sight and the Flying Dutchman for some classy cocktail classics, or look to hotspots like the Tunes Bar in the Conservatorium Hotel for some more contemporary creations.